 |Days absent||Weeks absent||Percentage attendance|

 Time off school, like time off work, is only acceptable in extreme cases such as medical emergencies, extreme sickness, bereavement etc… Students that have a cold, headache, sore throat or that are looking after siblings should not be having time off.
-The priority of every parent is to make sure that their child is in school, and unfortunately, we as a school treat absence very seriously and will be left with no choice other than to prosecute using penalty notices.
+The priority of every parent is to make sure that their child is in school, and unfortunately, we as a school treat absence very seriously and will be left with no choice other than to prosecute using penalty notices if need be.

 Students’ attendance is monitored on a daily basis, and we as a school will react as such – sending letters to alert when attendance has begun to drop to a level where we are concerned.
 Where there is a clearly identified medical reason why an absence will be prolonged and this has been discussed between school and parents then we would review this on a case-by-case basis.
 As well as this, we will look at attendance on a half-termly basis to see which students are becoming dangerously close to being persistently absent.
 Again, to put this into context please see the table below: